Indictment accuses 25 jail officers of using excessive force

-BALTIMORE (AP) - More than two dozen correctional officers in Baltimore were charged Tuesday with using excessive force on prisoners at state-operated jails in a city plagued by decades of institutional corruption, inside and outside jailhouse walls.
+BALTIMORE (AP) - More than two dozen correctional officers in Baltimore were indicted Tuesday on charges that they used excessive force on prisoners at state-operated jails in the city, authorities said.

 The 25 indicted officers are accused of assaulting and threatening detainees at correctional facilities, tampering with evidence and falsifying documents, said Baltimore City State’s Attorney Marilyn Mosby, whose office secured the indictments.